This article is a comparison of linseed and tung oils:

 1. Raw, which is pure, is not usually used for wood, as it takes a long time to dry and is often cut with a thinner.

-2. “Boiled” which has driers, usually metals like cobalt, or petroleum (which I would want to avoid), this version could be considered toxic if it has toxic metals.
+2. “Boiled” which has driers, usually metals like cobalt or manganese, or petroleum (which I would want to avoid), this version could be considered toxic if it has toxic metals.

-The odors of linseed oil (and the citrus solvent) come from their naturally occurring VOCs (4).
-For the chemically sensitive, both tung and linseed have odors that are stronger than some other finishes.
+The odors of Linseed oil (and the citrus solvent) come from their naturally occurring VOCs (4).

 Do you Need to Add a Thinner to Linseed Oil?